awesome-astra/docs/docs/pages/tools/integration/microsoft-powerquery.md

 #### Desktop setup

-First complete one of the the Desktop flows described above (i.e. either the ODBC option or the Custom connector option) and successfully create a report powered by data from Astra DB.
+First complete one of the Desktop flows described above (i.e. either the ODBC option or the Custom connector option) and successfully create a report powered by data from Astra DB.